julianlocke/Layout/README.md

         }
     }

-    override func traitCollectionDidChange(_ previousTraitCollection: UITraitCollection?) {
+    override func viewWillTransition(to size: CGSize, with coordinator: UIViewControllerTransitionCoordinator) {
-        layouts?.updateTraitBasedConstraints() // Notify the layout manager that traits have changed.
+        super.viewWillTransition(to: size, with: coordinator)
-                                               // This method takes an optional `UITraitCollection` and `CGSize`.
+        layouts.updateTraitBasedConstraints(coordinator: coordinator) // Animates the layouts changes alongside the coordinator.
     }
 }
 ```